dwrobel/flatcam/README.md

 =================================================

+11.10.2019

+- added a Bookmark Manager and a Bookmark menu in the Help Menu
+- added an initial support for rows drag and drop in FCTable in GUIElements; it crashes for CellWidgets for now, if CellWidgetsare in the table rows

+10.10.2019

+- fixed Tool Move to work only for objects that are selected but also plotted, therefore disabled objects will not be moved even if selected

 9.10.2019

 - updated the Rules Check Tool - solved some issues
 - made FCDoubleSpinner to use either comma or dot as a decimal separator
 - fixed the FCDoubleSpinner to only allow the amount of decimals already set with set_precision()
 - fixed ToolPanelize to use FCDoubleSpinner in some places
-- fixed Tool Move to work only for objects that are selected but also plotted, therefore disabled objects will not be moved even if selected

 8.10.2019